Nitazenes are killing kids

 Nitazenes are synthetic opioids lurking in party drugs and even vapes.
 100x stronger than heroin, they’re causing deadly overdoses.

-Kids as young as 16 have already died.
+Teenagers have already died.
 We can stop this crisis.

 Pill testing saves lives.
 It’s working elsewhere, and NSW needs it now.